 Mexican Citizen Admits Illegal Re-entry into United States

-ALBANY, NEW YORK – Amilcar Hernandez-Zunun, age 27, and a citizen of Mexico, pled guilty today to illegally re-entering the United States.
+ALBANY, NEW YORK – Maria Angelica Cruz Lancheros, a/k/a Coral Marisol Tovar Flores, age 41, and a citizen of Mexico, pled guilty today to illegally re-entering the United States.

-Hernandez-Zunun faces up to 2 years in prison when he is sentenced by Senior United States District Judge Lawrence E. Kahn on July 25 2018.
+As a result of her conviction, Cruz Lancheros faces up to 10 years in prison and a fine of up to $250,000 when she is sentenced by Chief United States District Judge Glenn T. Suddaby on April 6, 2018.
 A defendant’s sentence is imposed by a judge based on the particular statute the defendant is charged with violating, the U.S. Sentencing Guidelines, and other factors.

-This case was investigated by ICE-ERO and prosecuted by Assistant U.S. Attorney Edward P. Grogan.
+This case was investigated by the United States Border Patrol and prosecuted by Assistant U.S. Attorney Edward P. Grogan.